-What does CI do?
-CI is on a mission to connect students to the outdoors and empower them to take action to improve their schools, the community, and the environment for future generations.
+Mission: CI is on a mission to connect underserved students to the outdoors and empower them to take action to improve their schools, the community, and the environment for future generations.

 Why does it matter?
 CI believes that students can’t be expected to care about the environment if they never have a chance to explore the outdoors.